 Traditionally, computer science was almost entirely self-taught.
 The field has grown from, what we might consider today, an open-source community.
 Even as recent as a few years ago, web development jobs often did not require degrees; however, as computer science continues to change and grow, it has become nearly essential to have a CS degree from an accredited program.
-This is why we’ve put together a list of the best computer science schools online in 2017.
+This is why we’ve put together a list of the best computer science schools online in 2021.
 There is a need for both a solid understanding of practical programming as well as a theoretical understanding, that is if you are looking to land the perfect job.
-Looking into computer science programs you can do online is a great way to get started.
+Looking into computer science programs you can do on an online university is a great way to get started.

 Job Outlook & Salary